 The primary objective of the Emergency Medicine Residency Program is to provide an excellent and comprehensive experience in emergency medicine.
 This is accomplished by reinforcing the principles of sound patient care, procedural expertise, strong clinical and conference teaching, innovative research and academic writing, and humanism and ethical considerations.

-Under the direction of Larissa Velez M.D., Lynn Roppolo M.D., Walter Green, M.D., and Dustin Williams, M.D., this premier, fully accredited Residency Training Program has been structured to prepare its graduates for careers in every aspect of emergency medicine from clinical practice to academics and fellowship training.
+Under the direction of Larissa Velez M.D., Walter Green, M.D., Dustin Williams, M.D., Jedidiah Leaf, M.D., and Alex Koyfman, M.D., this premier, fully accredited Residency Training Program has been structured to prepare its graduates for careers in every aspect of emergency medicine from clinical practice to academics and fellowship training.

 Highlights of Training

-- The Basics: The broad base of training includes our new state-of-the-art Parkland Memorial Hospital and Children’s Health℠ Children’s Medical Center Dallas emergency departments that, as an integrated system, triage more than 240,000 adults and children annually.
+- The Basics: The broad base of training includes our new state-of-the-art Parkland Hospital with an annual ED volume of more than 250,000 patients and Children’s Health℠ Children’s Medical Center Dallas with an annual ED volume of more than 100,000 pediatric patients annually.

 - Acuity: About one of every four patients treated in the Parkland ED is admitted.
 Similarly, the acuity of patient care in the Children’s ED is very high.

-- Pediatric EM: Pediatric EM board-certified faculty, as well as many of the adult EM faculty, supervise all EM resident patient care in one of the busiest children’s EDs in the country.
-Residents have an unusually strong opportunity to perform resuscitations, procedures, procedural sedations, etc.
+- Pediatric EM: Pediatric EM board-certified faculty at Children's Health, as well as many of the adult EM faculty, supervise all EM resident patient care in one of the busiest children’s EDs in the country.
+Residents have a longitudinal experience in the emergency department at Children's Health with an unusually strong opportunity to perform resuscitations, procedures, procedural sedations, etc.

-- Medical Toxicology: Board-certified or board-prepared Medical Toxicology faculty supervise the busy Medical Toxicology Service, including the very popular Medical Toxicology rotation for Emergency Medicine residents.
+- Medical Toxicology: We have 14 board-certified or board-prepared Medical Toxicology faculty who supervise the busy Medical Toxicology Service, including the very popular Medical Toxicology rotation for Emergency Medicine (EM) residents.